foundersandcoders/open-tourism-platform/docs/oauth.md

 ### 3. Receive a temporary "authorization code" and request an "access_token"

-If the user accepts your request, Nazareth Open Tourism Platform redirects back to your site with a temporary authorization code in a `code` query parameter in the URL as well as the state you provided in the previous step in a `state` query parameter.
+If the user accepts your request, Nazareth Open Tourism Platform redirects back to your site with a temporary authorization code in a `code` query parameter in the URL, as well as the state you provided in the previous step in a `state` query parameter.
 If the states don't match, the request was created by a (potentially malicious) third party and the process should be aborted.

-Exchange the `code` for an access token by sending an https `POST` request to the following URL (including the query parameters below):
+Exchange the `code` for an access token by sending an https `POST` request to the following URL (including the parameters below in the body of the request):

 ```
 POST https://nazareth-open-tourism-platform.herokuapp.com/oauth/token